The Master's Essay

 The next step is to advise the Graduate Program Director of your intent to write your essay for the designated semester.
 This should be done one semester prior to the writing semester.
 Students will be provisionally enrolled by the Coordinator, and then confirmed once the proposal has been approved by both the advisor and the Graduate Program Director.

 Writing the Essay

-In addition to your essay, a descriptive abstract of your paper should be written for use as part of the library's indexing and archiving of the bound copies of your Master's Essay.
+In addition to your essay, a descriptive abstract of your paper should be written for use as part of the library's indexing and archiving of your Master's Essay.
 It is one paragraph of about 100-150 words that introduces your readers to your topic and provides a brief summary of your major thesis and its supporting points.
-The abstract should be included in your bound copies.
+The abstract should be included in your final copy.
 Colorado State University offers helpful information about abstracts on its writing website.
 A is available here and will be distributed at the information session.

 Formatting the Master's Essay

 The following guidelines are designed to give students an easy reference for preparing the Master’s Essay and to ensure that each manuscript meets library standards for description and archival standards for permanence.
-A total of three copies of the student's complete Master's Essay are to be submitted: two hard-bound copies for the UST O'Shaughnessy-Frey Library and one unbound copy for the English Department.
-The copy for the English Department may be submitted electronically to the Program Coordinator at email@example.com.
-All three copies should meet the following requirements:
+Your final submitted copy should meet the following requirements: